Overview

 - Build on their strengths.
 Point out the ways in which they have developed ways to cope, solved problems, and showed courage and determination.

 - Avoid victim-blaming.
-Tell the victim that the abuse is not their fault.
+Tell the victim the abuse is not their fault.

 - Take it seriously.
 If you are concerned about their safety, tell them you are concerned without judgment by simply saying, “Your situation sounds dangerous, and I’m concerned about your safety.”